 Operational risks are the risks of suffering an economic loss due insufficient or the complete lack of internal procedures, human or system based errors or due to external events, including a change in legislation.
-In respect of the latter, besides an expected minor increase in the minimum capital requirement defined by law, the proposed upcoming Solvency II inspired Faroese regulation is not expected to have any major influence on NordikLív.

 Commercial risks are related to the uncertainty of the development of the Faroese life insurance market, change in customer behaviour and demands, a shift in technology and reputational risk.